 St Fagans National History Museum

-St Fagans National History Museum is one of Europe’s leading open air museums and Wales’s most popular heritage attraction.
+St Fagans National History Museum is one of Europe’s leading open air museums and Wales’s most popular heritage attraction, St Fagans National History Museum has been open to the general public since 1 November 1948.